Inferring oscillator's phase and amplitude response from a scalar signal exploiting test stimulation: Methods and their performance

-Estimated in this way, the amplitude $\psi^{(m)}$ starts the interval $[\tau_i,\tau_{i+1}]$ as a direct estimation from the signal: $s(\tau_i)-s_0^{(m)}$, but further along the interval it can deviate due to the approximation in integrands $\kappa^{(m)},I^{(m)}$.
+Estimated in this way, the isostable variable $\psi^{(m)}$ starts the interval $[\tau_i,\tau_{i+1}]$ as a direct estimation from the signal: $s(\tau_i)-s_0^{(m)}$, but further along the interval it can deviate due to the approximation in integrands $\kappa^{(m)},I^{(m)}$.
 Thus, at the end of the interval this quantity does not exactly correspond to $s(\tau_{i+1})-s_0^{(m)}$, which is the value that we take to start the next interval $[\tau_{i+1},\tau_{i+2}]$.
-The estimated timeseries of the isostable amplitude obtained in this way is thus discontinuous at the events $\tau_i$.
-If the inference were perfect this discontinuity would disappear, which means we can use the magnitude of the discontinuity to quantify the quality of the model as follows.
-Let us denote the amplitude estimated at the end of a period as $\Psi_i^{(m)} = \lim\limits_{t\uparrow \tau_{i+1}} \psi^{(m)}(t) \neq s(\tau_{i+1})-s_0^{(m)}$.
+The estimated time series of the isostable variable obtained in this way is thus discontinuous at the events $\tau_i$.
+If the inference were perfect, this discontinuity would disappear, which means we can use the magnitude of the discontinuity to quantify the quality of the model as follows.
+Let us denote the isostable variable estimated at the end of a period as $\Psi_i^{(m)} = \lim\limits_{t\uparrow \tau_{i+1}} \psi^{(m)}(t) \neq s(\tau_{i+1})-s_0^{(m)}$.
 We define the error of the fit as the standard deviation of the difference:

 Just like the PRC error was compared to the irregularity of inter-event intervals, see Eq.~\eqref{eq:Z0_error}, this error should be compared to the irregularity of the isostable variable at the events: